PrincetonUniversity/advanced-command-line/06_awk/README.md

 awk '{print $2+$3}'
 ```

-Similar to sed, the general operation is
+Similar to sed, the general command is
 ```
 awk [script] INPUT
 ```
 The script can be provided as a separate file using the `-f` option.

-The setup script in this module uses the same files as `03_regex`.
+The setup script in this module uses the same files as `02_misc`.

 ## When to use awk
 We are not going to cover many features in awk, so don't think that awk is